 Labor & Delivery

 Not all expectant mothers choose to have an adoptive parent in the labor and delivery room.
-If your expectant mother is not asking you to be with her, please do not take it personally.
+If the expectant mother is not asking you to be with her, please do not take it personally.
 It may be a modesty issue and sometimes as the labor progresses, an expectant mother may change her mind about who is in the delivery room.
-It is rare that an adoptive father is in the delivery room, but if you are asked to be, accommodations can be made to help you feel comfortable with the situation.
+An adoptive father is rarely in the delivery room, but if you are asked to be, accommodations can be made to help you feel comfortable with the situation.